Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azuread.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "azuread",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "Authenticate",
-      "description": "This step attemps to retrieve an authentication token for a Client/Application.", },
+      "description": "This step attemps to retrieve an authentication token for a Client/Application."
+    },
     {
       "check_logical_name": "WriteUser",
-      "description": "This step attemps to add a new user, randomly named, to the given domain.", },
+      "description": "This step attemps to add a new user, randomly named, to the given domain."
+    },
     {
       "check_logical_name": "ReadUser",
-      "description": "This step attemps to retrieve the user account created in a previous step.", },
+      "description": "This step attemps to retrieve the user account created in a previous step."
+    },
     {
       "check_logical_name": "DeleteUser",
-      "description": "This step attemps to delete the user account created in a previous step.", },
+      "description": "This step attemps to delete the user account created in a previous step."
+    }
   ]
 }
 ```